e-erfani/Ice-Particle-Growth-during-Riming/README.md

-# Growth of ice particle mass and projected area during riming (project ended in 2017)
+# Growth of ice particle mass and projected area during riming (project finalized in 2017)

 ### Author:
 This package is developed by Ehsan Erfani as part of a chapter of my PhD dissertation and a peer-reviewed paper.